-And the aurora predictions were looking good (but I was still scared, at the same time, I could do Milky Way pics)
+The aurora predictions were looking good (but I was still worried that it wouldn’t happen as it seems to do 90% of the time, but at the same time, I could do Milky Way pics if the aurora didn’t stick around.)

 Along the way, the clouds started to clear and the sun came out… but behind me was still dark.
 On impulse, I quickly found a pull over spot and found the rainbow!
 The location was dreamy but that wasn’t my goal.